notnl/HTTPMITM/README.md

 The target web server is at localhost:8080.

+# Details

+The flask server uses 2 deque data structure to order requests based on client ip, then all of the captured traffic based on that client ip will be displayed in order of which the response is received.

 # Building
 Ensure that the bash script is executable and Docker is installed